esbe1175/EntryPointSelector-MatchmakerUI/README.md

 `BepInEx/plugins/archon.EntryPointSelector.MatchmakerUI/RuntimeExtractCatalog.json`

-This file is built from the extracts the game actually loads at runtime, so it can adapt to modded maps and extract behavior without relying on a fixed shipped seed.
+This file is built from the extracts the game actually loads at runtime, so it can adapt to modded maps (if extra extracts have been added) and extract behavior without relying on fixed data.

 ## Design Notes

-- The original `hazelify.EntryPointSelector` plugin remains the authority for insertion logic and saved spawn data.
+- The original `hazelify.EntryPointSelector` plugin remains the source of insertion logic and saved spawn data.
 - This add-on only extends the raid selection UI and reads existing saved position data from the original plugin.
 - Extract names are resolved from the installed SPT locale database first, then fall back to the original plugin's internal lists if needed.